BonMutti/UdemyDarkMode/README.md

 # UdemyDarkMode

 A simple browser extension which changes some colors on the course pages of Udemy classes to be dark-mode friendly.
-Expected future updates are to extend dark-mode to be site-wide rather than only on course pages.
+Expected future updates are to extend dark mode to be site-wide rather than only on course pages.

 - Open the Chrome Extensions tab (chrome://extensions/).
 - In the upper right-hand corner, toggle "Developer Mode" on.